degreed/devops-technical-test/README.md

 # Degreed DevOps Technical Test

 ## Introduction:
 Welcome to Degreed!
 This technical test is mainly a way for us to understand a little more about you and to give yourself and ourselves a better idea of what working together will look like.
-Please feel free to copy this repo to a private one of your own and invite us to it to review when you are complete, we would recommend making your changes as a PR if possible for us to review and bounce back and forth.
+Please copy this repo to a private one of your own and invite us to it to review when you are complete, we would recommend making your changes as a PR if possible for us to review and bounce back and forth.

 ## Part 1.